jf2study/intro-rl-pygame/01/README.md

 In this section, you will be presenting three potential topics to your coursemates (and fellow well-wishers!)
 You will be presenting your findings in the form of an informal [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk).

+Please note that the deck in this repo is from an old cohort and is presented **as a guideline**, one of several ways to think about this lightning talk, but not the only way to think about it.
+Actual deadlines are in `course-info`.

 **You are expected to prepare slides for this lightning talk.**

 ## How to select a topic